 Clare Whitt, MBACP (Accred)

-I am an experienced, BACP accredited counsellor who works with individuals and couples in Henleaze and Clifton, Bristol.
-As well as running a private practice, I have worked in NHS Primary care, university counselling and local counselling agencies.
+I am an experienced, BACP accredited counsellor who works with individuals and couples in North Bristol.
+As well as running a private practice, I have worked in NHS Primary care, a university counselling service and local counselling agencies, supporting clients facing a wide range of issues.
 Being an integrative therapist, I am able to bring together a number of different approaches and tailor them to meet your individual needs.

 Counselling with me offers a safe, neutral and confidential space where you can talk openly about your thoughts and feelings, without fear of judgement or criticism.
 Clients I work with regularly comment on how helpful it is to talk to someone outside their usual circles and of the release they feel in talking to me as a trained professional, who listens and helps them to explore things in a way they haven’t done before.
 My aim is to work with you to help you understand yourself and your relationships better and with this enhanced understanding, find new perspectives and a clearer way forward.